Qui-Gon held up his hand, stopping his padawan mid-stride.

 "How do you know my name?"
 Obi-Wan demanded.

-"The Force has a way of filling in the blanks," Palmer said, an enigmatic smile forming.
+"The Force has a way of filling in the blanks," Palmer said, smiling enigmatically.
 "But it doesn't know everything.
 So why don't you help me out—what brings you to the desert?"

 "To the Sith?"